Post-surjectivity and balancedness of cellular automata over groups: Post-surjectivity

 Let us now consider the configuration

 By our previous discussion, for $N$ large enough (\eg, so that $x$ and $y$ do not have overlapping neighborhoods) $F_\Acal(e')$ cannot help but be $c$.
 Now, recall that $e_u$ is also a pre-image of $c$ and note that $e_u$ and $e'$ are asymptotic but distinct.
-Then $\Acal$ is surjective, but not pre-injective, contradicting the Garden of Eden theorem~\citep[Theorem 8.1.16]{lm95}.
+Then $\Acal$ is surjective (by Proposition~\ref{prop:post-surj}) but not pre-injective, contradicting the Garden of Eden theorem~\citep[Theorem 8.1.16]{lm95} as well as Proposition~\ref{prop:postsurj-amen}.